 - Why community benefit agreements are necessary for data centers

+The handout that Munroe-Younis shared was also helpful.
 I hope UM-Flint will consider revisiting the discussion in similar formats in the future, as the issue evolves.
 It’s valuable.
-I also hope they’ll consider a panel with more balance, and one more willing to engage with questions that differ from the sole viewpoint being expressed by the panel.
+I also hope they’ll consider a panel with more balance, and one that is far more willing to engage with harder questions that differ from the sole viewpoint being expressed by the panel.